grpc/grpc.io/content/docs/guides/auth.md

   and responses.
 Additional support for acquiring access tokens (typically OAuth2 tokens) while accessing Google APIs through gRPC is provided for certain auth flows: you can see how this works in our code examples below.
-In general this mechanism must be used *as well as* SSL/TLS on the channel - Google will not allow connections without SSL/TLS, and most gRPC language implementations will not let you send credentials on an unencrypted channel.
+In general this mechanism must be used _as well as_ SSL/TLS on the channel - Google will not allow connections without SSL/TLS, and most gRPC language implementations will not let you send credentials on an unencrypted channel.

-{{< warning >}}
+{{< alert title="Warning" color="warning" >}}
 Google credentials should only be used to connect to Google services.
 Sending a Google issued OAuth2 token to a non-Google service could result in this token being stolen and used to impersonate the client to Google services.
-{{< /warning >}}
+{{< /alert >}}

 ### Authentication API